atharva-ankad/RAG/README.md

 ## Overview

-This project is a high-performance **Retrieval-Augmented Generation (RAG)** system designed to ingest PDF documents, index them using semantic vectors, and allow users to query the content using natural language.
+This project is a high-performance **Retrieval-Augmented Generation (RAG)** system designed to **ingest PDF documents**, index them using **semantic vectors**, and allow users to **query the content using natural language**.

-The system combines **MongoDB Atlas Vector Search** for retrieval with **Groq's fast inference API** (using the Qwen model) to generate accurate, context-aware answers with citations.
-It features a modular architecture separating data ingestion, vector processing, and retrieval logic.
+The system combines **MongoDB Atlas Vector Search** for retrieval with Groq's fast inference API (using the Qwen model). **Crucially, the system operates on a "Zero Outside Knowledge" principle: it is strictly engineered to answer queries only using the information contained within the ingested documents, ignoring the LLM's pre-trained internal knowledge to ensure factual accuracy and eliminate hallucinations.**

 ## Key Features